-In addition, the cost of inflation within our supply chain remains at elevated levels, and further cost increases could have a significant impact on our cost of sales and gross profit margins.
-We are actively assessing measures to mitigate these costs and operational disruptions, including: (i) operational efficiencies; (ii) readying additional suppliers; (iii) increasing inventory of core materials due to extended lead times; and (iv) pricing action.
+On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic (the "Pandemic").
+As a result of the far-reaching impacts of the Pandemic, we have seen and may continue to see disruptions to our operations and performance, such as closures amongst our clients including spas, medispas and medical aesthetic clinics.
+In addition, the cost of inflation within our supply chain remains high, and further cost increases could have a significant impact on our cost of sales and margins.
+We are actively assessing measures to mitigate these costs and operational disruptions, including: (i) operational efficiencies; (ii) qualifying additional suppliers; (iii) building inventory of core materials due to extended lead times; and (iv) pricing action.